2.5GbE vs 5GbE vs 10GbE: Small Business Upgrade Guide

 Start with Your Current Infrastructure

-Assess your existing cabling—this often determines the most cost-effective path.
+Assess your existing cabling—this determines the most cost-effective path.

 Identify your cable type: Look for labels on cable jackets near patch panels or in network closets.
 You'll see "Cat5e," "Cat6," or "Cat6a" printed along the cable.